OpenSees/OpenSeesDocumentation/source/developer/build.rst

       You may of course want to give the existing file a new name with the **copy** command before you overwrite it just in case!

    2. If you have not installed openseespy or you want to load the .pyd you built instead of the installed one you can add the path to opensees.pyd to your **PYTHONPATH** env variables.
 Search for **env settings** in search bar lower left.
 Add a line to the PYTHONPATH variable with your location of the **bin** folder.
+If you do this, you also need to copy the python39.dll (or the python310.dll is that is what was used INTO the bin folder).
+This is because of a security feature with python versions above 3.8 and the dll search path they now use.

    3. Please note you will get a segmentation fault if you run with a different python exe than the one you build for.
 Look in output of **cmake ..** for the python library used.

-   3. Finally if it fails to import the the dynamic library it could be due again to the missing **mkl_intel_thread.2.dll** problem described above, though this time no nice warning message is given about the name of the missing dll.
-Follow the instructions shown above.

 MacOS